 The other day, I sat at a table fitted with a plastic partition with a square slot at the bottom for my hands to slide through.
 Privé is the newest nail salon that sprung up during the early days of COVID-19, obliterating any sign of the Payless Shoe store that had long occupied that space.

-Privé is a glittering place with a view of a painted sky ceiling, chandeliers, long banks of manicuring stations, and reclining massage chairs for pedicures flank both sides of the room.
-Orchestral melodies fill the air, and a light show display rolling through a waterfall wall just behind a row of handwashing sinks completes the look.
-It’s a store straight out of Caesar’s Palace, Las Vegas, which is fantastic because I LOOOVVVEE Vegas!
+Privé is a glittering place with chandeliers, long banks of manicuring stations, and reclining massage chairs for pedicures flank both sides of the room.
+Orchestral melodies fill the air, and a light show display rolling through a waterfall wall just behind a row of hand washing sinks completes the look.

 Every few weeks, this is where I get plastic welded to the ends of my fingers.
 I do it for two reasons.
 First, I love how my hands look with a new set of fingernails.
 All filed and painted.
 It’s perfection!
 Second, I do it due to my self-diagnosed oral fixation—I’m a nail biter–leading to my husband’s disgust at my overly bitten and often bloody nails and cuticles.